How to Ask Your Landlord for a Pet

 As Jess did, it's important to address your landlord's concerns regarding property damage or disturbance.
 Actively reassure your landlord that you will take full responsibility for any damages, and have it written in to your rental agreement.
 You can offer to have the carpets professionally cleaned regularly, or promise to clip your pet's nails to prevent scratching on floorboards.
 You can even offer to have your entire apartment professionally cleaned and any pests (e.g. fleas) eradicated once you vacate the property.

 If you have been renting in your current residence for a while and are looking to invite a new furry critter into your life, you may still have to negotiate some terms with your landlord.
-For example, your landlord may allow you to get a dog, but it may need to be a small breed such as a pug - even though you really wanted a Labrador...
+For example, you may offer to have the carpets cleaned when you end the lease, and your landlord may counter with a request to have the carpets cleaned once a month.
+Finding a happy medium that works for everyone is the ultimate goal.

 This one could be tricky, as many renters are already strapped for cash come rent due.
 Legally, a landlord cannot ask for a pet bond (unless in WA), but if you're willing to pay it may be a good option.
 If your landlord agrees, make sure to get the updated payment written up in a new rental agreement, to avoid any nasty surprises.